ECG Gives Schedule for Dumsor in Accra, Gives Update on Power Disruption in Ashanti and Kasoa

 The Electricity Company of Ghana assured affected customers that engineers were on top of the issues and working to restore power.

-In the Central Region, a damaged transformer at TV 3, Iron City in the Kasoa South District, affected the power supply TV 3 and the surrounding areas.
+In the Central Region, a damaged transformer at Iron City in Kasoa South affected the power supply to TV3 and the surrounding areas.

 PURC reduces electricity and water tariffs

-YEN.com.gh reported that the Public Utilities Regulatory Commission (PURC) recently adjusted electricity and water tariffs downwards following its quarterly tariff review.
+YEN.com.gh also previously reported that the Public Utilities Regulatory Commission (PURC) had adjusted water and electricity tariffs downwards following its quarterly tariff review.

-Effective from 1 April 2026, electricity tariffs dropped by an average of 4.81%, while water tariffs were reduced by 3.06%.
+Coming into effect from April 1, 2026, according to a statement by the PURC in March, the power charges dropped by an average of 4.81%, while the tariffs on water were reduced by 3.06%.

-The Ghanaian government office, in a statement, said the review was conducted in line with its mandate to adjust tariffs quarterly to reflect prevailing economic conditions and operational factors affecting utility service providers in the country.
+The PURC said the review was in line with its mandate to adjust tariffs quarterly to reflect prevailing economic conditions and operational factors affecting utility service providers in Ghana.

 Source: YEN.com.gh